AlphaDeeX/LSTM-Python/README.md

 # LSTM-Python
-A pure Python and Numpy implementation of an LSTM Network.
+An efficient, pure Python and Numpy implementation of an LSTM Network.

 This is a pure numpy and python implementation of an LSTM network.
 The example here is for time-series prediction.